Hi and let me welcome you again to Munsch's Musings

 Profession:

-I have been teaching now for nine years.
+I have been teaching now for 12 years.
 I came to the teaching profession as a second career.
 I previously worked in newspaper and cable advertising.
 I have also worked in retail sales and management, but I did not find true joy in the work place until I answered the call to teach.

 Schools I attended: